econpy/google-ngrams/README.md

 <img src="https://s3.amazonaws.com/ngramplots/xkcd_demo3.png" height="375" width="500" align="left">

-##### Quick Gotchas #####
+#### Quick Gotchas ####

  * By default, the data is printed on screen and saved to a file in the working directory.
- * Add the `-plot` option to your query and an XKCD style plot will be saved as well.
+ * Add the `-plot` option to your query and an XKCD style plot like the one to the left will be saved in the working directory as well.
- * Searches are case-sensitive by default, but case-insenitive searches can be performed by adding the `-caseInsensitive` argument to your query.
+ * Searches are case-sensitive by default.
+To perform case-insenitive searches, pass the `-caseInsensitive` option to your query.
+The result will be the sum of all common formats of the query (lowercase, uppercase, titlecase, etc).
- * The syntax for [modifier](#modifier-searches) and [wildcard](#wildcard-searches) searches has been slightly modified to make the script work as a command line tool.
+ * The syntax for [modifier](#modifier-searches) and [wildcard](#wildcard-searches) searches has been slightly modified in order to make the script work as a command line tool.
 See [below](#more-complicated-examples) for more information on these minor changes.

-A number of options can be passed with your queries.
-Alternatively, you can also just provide the ngrams of interest and your query will use the default values.

 ### Options ###
   * **corpus** [default: eng_2012] *This will run the query in CORPUS.
 Possible values are recapitulated below and [here](http://books.google.com/ngrams/info).*